 For more than four decades, Jones Walker has helped organizations and individuals acquire, develop, finance, and build a broad range of affordable housing, including workforce, senior, student, military, and mixed-use projects.
 Our current team has worked for more than 20 years in every aspect of the LIHTC space, and, as a result, we have developed effective processes to help transactions move from inception to completion.
 Our unique structure allows us to handle a large volume of complicated matters at a competitive cost.
 We also recognize that at the core of every transaction there is a partnership.
 While we are not a partner in your deal, we are on your team and appreciate that we all want one thing to happen — to close as easily and efficiently as possible.

 Our group includes a number of recognized leaders in LIHTC matters.
-The head of our team currently serves as chair of the governing committee of the American Bar Association Forum on Affordable Housing and Community Development Law.
+The head of our team previously served as chair of the governing committee of the American Bar Association Forum on Affordable Housing and Community Development Law.
 Other members of our team are also active in the forum, as well as in the ABA Section of Taxation and on similar committees of state bar associations and industry groups.
 We counsel clients on tax-exempt bonds, tax-exempt loans, mortgage-backed securities as tax-exempt bond collateral (M.TEBs), HOME loans, and community development block grant (CDBG) funds, as well as US Department of Housing and Urban Development (HUD), Rental Assistance Demonstration (RAD), Affordable Housing Program (AHP), and Rural Development (RD) grants or loans, and other similar lending, investment, and incentive programs.
 In addition, we represent parties in the formation of funds and in secondary-market acquisitions and dispositions of portfolios.

 Over the past two decades, the US federal government has created a number of Opportunity Zone programs designed to encourage private investment in low-income communities or areas that have been subject to natural disasters such as hurricanes.
 These programs typically enable a taxpayer to defer an unlimited amount of capital gain from the sale or exchange of property and potentially eliminate a portion of the capital gain and all future appreciation by investing such gains in a qualified opportunity fund (which may focus on acquisitions of business or real property — or both — in a designated census tract).